 I’m on week four of using OS X, and all is still well.

 Well, OK.
 That’s not the total truth.
-I
+I am having some problems.

 Earth to Eudora